-History of the Museum and its Collections up to the end of the 20th century
+History of the Museum and its Collections up to 2013

 The history of our Stadtmuseum is complex and is reflected in the quality of its collections, which are of more than regional importance.